scicloj/tablecloth.time/README.md

 ## Development

-Our development setup is a "hybrid" Leinigen/tools.deps setup.
+We use a Our a "hybrid" Leinigen/tools.deps setup.
 You can use either `lein` or `clj/clojure`.
 We chose this hybrid setup so that we get the benefits of Leinigen's suite of build-related tools, while also benefitting from the simplicity of tools.deps' approach to dependencies.
 For more context on the differences and trade-offs between the the two, see [this post](https://clojureverse.org/t/is-there-a-sales-pitch-for-switching-to-deps-edn-from-lein-in-2020/5367/5).